What does it mean that Jesus is the Lamb of God?

 How can Jesus be a sacrifice for humanity's sin?

 Jesus is completely perfect and without sin or defect (1 Peter 1:19), and our sin was laid upon Him at the cross (2 Corinthians 5:21).
 He took our place and paid the penalty for our lawbreaking.
-With His blood, He protects us so that the Angel of (spiritual) Death might "pass over" us.
+With His blood, He protects us so that spiritual death might "pass over" us.

 In Isaiah 53, we can find a prophecy given about the Savior of the world.
 It specifically says that this Savior would be led like a "lamb to the slaughter," yet would not open his mouth, and on this person would be laid the iniquities (sin) of us all (Isaiah 53:5, 7).
 This is another picture of how Jesus became the Lamb of God when died for our sin.